eurocat2k/c_ring_buffer/docs/README.md

 ## To prove this
-If you would like to be absolute sure wether it's working and safe or not, please do the push operations with only one octet at a time for each cases.
+If you would like to be absolute sure wether it's working and safe or not, please execute those operations with only one octet at a time for each cases.
 And follow the rule below:
 ```
   for pushing:  new HEAD = (old HEAD + 1) & MS
   repeat this step required times as you can see above.